Cultural Variables and Client-Informed Assessment

 Key Takeaways

-• Cultural variables can affect what is assessed, how behavior is interpreted, and which goals are socially valid.
+• Cultural and contextual variables shape what is assessed, how behavior is interpreted, and whether a goal is socially valid — data do not make assessment culturally neutral.

-• Client-informed assessment includes client assent, preferences, communication mode, priorities, and lived context when applicable.
+• Client-informed assessment incorporates assent, preferences, communication mode, family priorities, and lived context to decide what data to collect (not to replace direct data).

 • Responsive assessment distinguishes skill deficits, performance barriers, and cultural mismatch from assumed noncompliance.

-Cultural variables include language, disability identity, family structure, religion, routines, community expectations, immigration history, race, ethnicity, socioeconomic conditions, gender identity, and prior service experiences.
-They can affect access, consent, rapport, stimulus meaning, and goal selection.
+Cultural and contextual variables include language, disability identity, family structure, religion, daily routines, community expectations, immigration history, race and ethnicity, socioeconomic conditions, gender identity, and prior experiences with services.
+Each can affect access, consent, rapport, the meaning of a stimulus, and which goals are socially valid.

 Responsive Assessment Checks